Code Girls United brings the language of code and problem solving power to girls in rural and tribal communities.

 Code Girls United is a free after school program for 4th-8th grade girls.
 Each student learns the basics of creating and designing an app using App Inventor that solves a local community problem.
 They learn the basics of computer engineering and practical business skills throughout the course.
 Additionally, we offer Summer Camp programs around the state, a free Tribal High School program and an Advanced program for girls who have aged out of our 4th-8th program or show the interest and skills to advance.

-The students compete in three different competitions, including Code Girls United own NW Regional App Challenge (scholarship prizes awarded), the International Technovation Challenge, and the nationwide Congressional App Challenge.
+The students compete in competitions, including Code Girls United own NW Regional App Challenge (scholarship prizes awarded) and the nationwide Congressional App Challenge.

 During the mid 1990s, 35% of computer science jobs were filled by women.
 Now, almost 30 years later, only 24% of computer science jobs are filled by women, with less than 1% of those jobs held by Native American women.
 With the rapid growth and expansion of Technology and Computer Science related fields, careers in these fields are numerous, often high-paying and flexible.
 Women are at a great disadvantage to acquire these positions in an already extremely competitive field, due to the lack of opportunity and resources- particularly women in rural, economically restricted or predominately indigenous communities.

 We build college and career pathways for 4th-12th grade girls in rural and tribal communities across Montana through leadership skills, self-empowerment, and hands-on experiences in coding, technology, and business.